 More than two years ago, the Animal Welfare Institute alerted the USDA to concerns over intentional neglect or abandonment of birds.
 Two years prior to that, AWI and Farm Sanctuary petitioned the USDA to regulate the handling of birds at slaughter.
-The petition explains that USDA not only has the authority to regulate how birds are treated, it is legally obligated to do so to prevent the adulteration of poultry products.
+The petition explains that the USDA not only has the authority to regulate how birds are treated, it is also legally obligated to do so to prevent the adulteration of poultry products.
 Unfortunately, the department has failed to act and, consequently, the suffering of birds at slaughter continues.

-Please contact the USDA Secretary and ask him to grant AWI and Farm Sanctuary's petition to ensure better regulation of bird handling at slaughter.
-You can send an email to Secretary Vilsack through AWI's Compassion Index by clicking here, where you will find language to include in your email.
+Please contact the Secretary of Agriculture and ask him to take action to prevent incidents of avoidable suffering to birds destined for slaughter.
+You can send an email to Secretary Perdue through AWI's Compassion Index by clicking here.

 Be sure to share our "Dear Humanitarian" eAlert with family, friends and co-workers, and encourage them to write, too.